garrandall/popular-music-data/tracks/when-he-shines-sheena-easton.md

 Yes when he shines, he shines so bright

 Sometimes a tramp, sometimes a dude
-He changes colour just like a cameleon, cant find the mood He is a song that's not easy to write
+He changes colour just like a cameleon, can't find the mood He is a song that's not easy to write
 He is a moon in the morning, and the sun out at night